Closing the skills gap

 1. Remodel your EVP around values and purpose

-Along with traditional benefits such as salary and rewards, flexible workingcareer progression and mental health and wellbeing support, today’s EVP must also bring to life your organisation’s purpose and values.
-In a time of market volatility, and when organisational misbehaviour is splashed across the headlines, businesses need to create, communicate and adhere to a purpose and value that considers all stakeholders including boards, shareholders, staff, customers and communities.
+Along with traditional benefits such as salary and rewards, flexible working, career progression and mental health and wellbeing support, today’s EVP must also bring to life your organisation’s purpose and values.
+In a time of market volatility, and when organisational misbehaviour is splashed across the headlines, businesses need to create, communicate and adhere to a purpose and value that considers all stakeholders including boards, shareholders, staff, customers and the communities they operate within.

 Consider, what does your organisation stand for?
 What purpose do employees help to deliver?
 What environmental, social and cultural issues do you champion?
 What values define the way you operate?
-The answers to these questions, and how a candidate’s personal values match up with these, will become a driving force in any new job decision.
+The answers to these questions, and how a potential employee’s personal values align, will become a driving force in any new job decision.

 2. Map your candidate journey and ensure consistency

-Creating a map of a candidate’s entire recruitment journey, from the point they become aware of your job opportunity through to onboarding, allows you to identify every stage in the process and every touchpoint within.
-Armed with this data, you can design an optimal candidate experience and consistent brand message.
-You can also identify any barriers or concerns in your hiring process that need improving.
+Creating a map of a potential employee’s entire recruitment journey, from the point they become aware of your job opportunity through to onboarding, allows you to identify every stage in the process and every touchpoint within.
+Armed with this data, you can design an optimal experience with consistent brand messaging.
+You can also identify any barriers or concerns in the hiring process that need improving.

-For instance, perhaps you identify that a candidate goes through four rounds of interviews, only to receive a generic rejection email.
-Imagine the brand perception this candidate is left with, which they will share with others.
-Instead, you could leave the candidate with a sense that you care about them and their future by making a telephone call to thank them for their time, provide feedback and explain why you will not be making an offer.
+For instance, perhaps you identify that an applicant goes through four rounds of interviews, only to receive a generic rejection email.
+Imagine the brand perception this leaves, which will be shared with others.
+Instead, you could leave the applicant with a sense that you care about them and their future by making a call to thank them for their time, provide feedback and explain why you will not be making an offer.

-In today’s market, it’s also crucial to ensure your candidate’s recruitment journey is succinct.
-Candidates are now in a powerful position, which means that organisations with a slow recruitment process push the best talent towards competitors who act more efficiently.
+In today’s market, it’s also crucial to ensure your recruitment journey is succinct.
+Organisations with a slow recruitment process can push the best talent towards competitors who act more efficiently.
 The most common bottleneck occurs between the interview and offer stage, so aim for no more than two interviews – one with the direct line manager followed by a second interview with senior management.
 If several senior managers need to be involved, arrange schedules so they can all attend or dial into the one interview.

 3. Consider transferable skills

 How strict are your job descriptions?
-Do they allow room to consider candidates with transferable skills?
+Do they allow room to consider transferable skills?
 By focusing on transferable skills you’ll increase your chances of filling vacancies quickly.
-Often, all it takes is a short period of upskilling for a candidate who ticks most boxes to close a knowledge gap.
+Often, all it takes is a short period of upskilling for an applicant who ticks most boxes to close a knowledge gap.

 When considering which technical skills are transferable, identify what’s genuinely essential.
 Are some skills in fact desirable rather than essential?
-Also reconsider industry background – a candidate from a different industry often brings fresh insights to a role.
+Also consider rethinking industry background experience requirements – a potential employee from a different industry often brings fresh insights to a role.
 Look for talent that’s ready to rise to the challenge of the learning curve presented to them.

-Don’t forget soft skills, either.
-Communicationadaptability and teamwork, for instance, are all good indicators of how likely a candidate is to succeed in a role and fit in with your business culture.
+Don’t forget human skills, either.
+Communication, adaptability and teamwork, for instance, are all good indicators of how likely someone is to succeed in a role and fit in with your business culture.

-By considering transferable skills, you’ll open your vacancy to a larger pool of candidates who have solid experience, suit your company and can become a highly valued asset with a little training.
+By considering transferable skills, you’ll open your vacancy to a larger pool of talent who might have solid experience, fit in with your culture and can become a highly valued asset with a little training.

 4. Reconsider the value of location

-COVID-19 enforced a rapid uptake of remote working and proved that many jobs can be done successfully from remote locations.
-When recruiting for new roles, why limit the geographical reach of your recruitment parameters?
-Instead, widen your search to the national, or even ANZ, talent pool.
+When recruiting for new roles, why limit the geographical reach of your recruitment boundaries?
+Instead, widen your search to the national, or even international, talent networks.

-This allows access to a wider pool of candidates to help overcome any capability gaps.
-While this can be a logistical challenge to manage, recruiters with a genuine national network have years of experience working with national talent pools.
+This allows access to a wider cohort to help overcome any capability gaps.
+While this can be a logistical challenge to manage, recruiters with a genuine national network have years of experience working with national talent networks.
 Here at Hays, for example, we operate from over 40 offices across Australia and New Zealand.
-We can even source talent from further afield, such as the UK, Ireland and Europe, through our Hays Globalink network.
+We can even source talent from further afield, such as the UK, Ireland and Europe, through our Hays Globalink network

-Widening your search becomes even more important when you consider the recent upsurge in pandemic-induced internal migration.
-The experience of working from home during lockdowns led to the realisation that remote workers can live anywhere.
-In response to this flexibility change, record numbers of skilled professionals have moved out of major cities, such as Sydney and Melbourne, to smaller cities and regional locations like Darwin, Hobart and the Gold Coast, where property is more affordable, and the lifestyle is more desirable.
+Widening your geographical search becomes even more important when you consider the continued trends in internal migration and remote workers can live anywhere.
+In response to this flexibility, record numbers of skilled professionals have moved out of major cities, such as Sydney and Melbourne, to smaller cities and regional locations like Darwin, Hobart and the Gold Coast, where property is more affordable, and the lifestyle is more desirable.

 There is however a caveat.
 If you plan to recruit remote staff, trust is essential.
 As we have previously noted, in a remote team trust must be a cornerstone of your workplace culture.
 You must trust and empower your people to take ownership of their deliverables.
 Managers of remote workforces need to set expectations clearly, then focus on output not oversight.